George Floyd protests in New York City: Continued peaceful protests (June 5–14)

-June 9

-A rally was held at Brooklyn Borough Hall, hosted by Public Advocate Jumaane Williams in the evening.
+An evening rally was held at Brooklyn Borough Hall, hosted by Public Advocate Jumaane Williams.
 More than a thousand people then moved to cross the Brooklyn Bridge, were temporarily stopped by police, and then permitted to cross on the roadway itself.
-In the Bronx, people came to Pelham Bay Park for a vigil attended by the Akeem Browder, brother of Kalief Browder, who committed suicide after being imprisoned for three years awaiting trial for a petty crime for which he was never convicted.

-Later in the evening, the marchers that started in Brooklyn convened with a protest at City Hall attended by twenty family members of people killed by police, including Eric Garner's mother Gwen Carr, Ramarley Graham's mother Constance Malcolm, Kimani Gray's mother Carol Gray, Amadou Diallo's mother Kadiatou Diallo, Shantel Davis's sister Natasha Duncan, and Sean Bell's mother Valerie Bell.
+In the Bronx, people came to Pelham Bay Park for a vigil attended by Akeem Browder, brother of Kalief Browder, who committed suicide after being imprisoned for three years awaiting trial for a petty crime for which he was never convicted.
+Later in the evening, the marchers that started in Brooklyn joined a protest at City Hall attended by twenty family members of people killed by police, including Eric Garner's mother Gwen Carr, Ramarley Graham's mother Constance Malcolm, Kimani Gray's mother Carol Gray, Amadou Diallo's mother Kadiatou Diallo, Shantel Davis's sister Natasha Duncan, and Sean Bell's mother Valerie Bell.

 Mayor de Blasio announced plans to name streets in all of the five boroughs after figures in the Black Lives Matter movement, as well as to paint words associated with the protests on the streets similar to Black Lives Matter Plaza in Washington, DC.

-June 10–11

 A crowd convened at Washington Square Park on June 10 before moving north to Bryant Park, kneeling and blocking 5th Avenue and ending at New York Public Library.
-More than a thousand protesters on bicycles gathered again in Grand Army Plaza for a bike run, riding around Brooklyn and Manhattan.
+More than a thousand protesters on bicycles gathered again in Grand Army Plaza, riding around Brooklyn and Manhattan.
 On June 11, a long march began in Harlem and traveled south to Wall Street.
 According to Gothamist, protesters brought red paint "to drip and paint on the streets to 'symbolize the blood militant forces such as the police cause Black people to shed'".
 There was only one arrest, involving a man who painted "Black Lives Matter" on a sign, but no action was taken against protesters dripping their red paint.

-The mayor renewed calls for Fort Hamilton in Brooklyn to change the name of a street named after Confederate general Robert E. Lee.
-He had done so before, in 2017, but the Army declined the request at that point.
-The governor also addressed calls to take down the statue of Christopher Columbus in Columbus Circle in Manhattan.
-Cuomo said he did not support removing it because while he agrees with objections to Columbus's actions, "the statue has come to represent and signify appreciation for the Italian-American contribution to New York".
+The mayor renewed calls to change the name of a street in Fort Hamilton, Brooklyn, named after Confederate general Robert E. Lee.
+He had done so before, in 2017, but the Army declined the request.
+Governor Andrew Cuomo also addressed calls to take down the statue of Christopher Columbus in Columbus Circle in Manhattan.
+Cuomo said he did not support removing the statue.
+While he agreed with objections to Columbus's actions, he said "the statue has come to represent and signify appreciation for the Italian-American contribution to New York".